Monkey Business (Black Eyed Peas album): Singles

 In December 2004, MTV News reported "They Don't Want Music", featuring James Brown, would be released as the lead single from Monkey Business in February 2005.
 However, those plans were scrapped in favor of "Don't Phunk with My Heart", which was released on April 5.
-It became the Black Eyed Peas' highest-peaking single on the US Billboard Hot 100 at the time, peaking at number three.
+It became Black Eyed Peas' highest-peaking single on the US Billboard Hot 100 at the time, peaking at number three.
 The song peaked atop the charts in Australia, Canada, the Czech Republic, Finland and New Zealand.
 The digital single was certified gold by the Recording Industry Association of America (RIAA) on June 6, for sales of 500,000 units in the United States.
 Critically acclaimed, the song won Best Rap Performance by a Duo or Group at the 48th Annual Grammy Awards (2006), while receiving a nomination for Best Rap Song.
 Directed by The Malloys, its accompanying music video is a parody of game shows such as The Price Is Right, The Dating Game and Love Connection.
 It was nominated for Best Group Video at the 2005 MTV Video Music Awards.

 "Don't Lie" was released as the second single from Monkey Business on June 29, 2005.
 It failed to duplicate the success of "Don't Phunk with My Heart", partly due to the rising success of "My Humps", which had not been released as a single yet.
 The song peaked at number 14 on the US Billboard Hot 100, reaching the top ten in Australia, Austria, Canada, CIS, Denmark, Hungary, Italy, the Netherlands, New Zealand, Norway and the United Kingdom, and on the European Hot 100 Singles.
 Despite a mixed critical reception, the song was nominated for Best Pop Performance by a Duo or Group with Vocals at the 48th Annual Grammy Awards.
 Its accompanying music video was directed by The Saline Project and shows the members in Rio de Janeiro.